-According to Dr. Pitcairn, dogs should be eating 1.2-1.4 parts calcium to 1 part phosphorus, and cats closer to 1 to 1.
-He also advises that these ratios are somewhat flexible (a good thing, since precision is almost impossible to achieve).
+Dogs (and especially puppies!) should be eating 1.2-1.4 parts calcium to 1 part phosphorus, and cats closer to 1 to 1.
+These ratios are somewhat flexible with adult dogs and cats (a good thing, since precision is almost impossible to achieve) when